-Commodities: During fiscal year 2018, one specialist manager was terminated.
+Commodities: During fiscal year 2019, there were no additions or terminations in this asset class.
 At the end of the fiscal year, this asset class had three active managers, and 100% of the Trust's allocation to commodities was actively managed.

-Absolute Return: During fiscal year 2018, one specialist manager account was added and two mandates were terminated.
+Absolute Return: There were no additions or terminations to the absolute return asset class during the fiscal year.
 At the end of the fiscal year, this asset class had 11 active/specialist managers, one of which manages four separate portfolios for the Trust, and two of which each manage two separate portfolios for the Trust.
 This allocation is 100% actively managed.
-Additionally, a commitment was made to an existing manager for a new mandate scheduled to begin during fiscal year 2019.
+Additionally, one commitment was made to an existing manager for a new mandate scheduled to begin during fiscal year 2020.

-Private Equity: During fiscal year 2018, the Trust continued its private equity program implementation with four new private equity funds with new managers and eight new funds with existing managers, bringing the total number of active partnerships in the private equity portfolio to 93 at the end of the fiscal year.
-These 93 partnerships are actively managed by 40 managers.
-Additionally, commitments were made to eight new partnerships with existing managers scheduled to begin their investment period during fiscal year 2019.
+Private Equity: During fiscal year 2019, the Trust continued its private equity program implementation with eight new private equity funds with existing managers, bringing the total number of active partnerships in the private equity portfolio to 100 at the end of the fiscal year.
+These 100 partnerships are actively managed by 39 managers.
+Additionally, commitments were made to one new partnership with a new manager and five new partnerships with existing managers scheduled to begin their investment period during fiscal year 2020.
 One partnership wound up operations upon reaching the end of its fund life during the fiscal year.

-Private Debt: One new private debt fund with an existing manager began its investment period during fiscal year 2018, bringing the total number of active partnerships in private debt to 12 at the end of the fiscal year.
-These 12 partnerships are actively managed by 8 managers.
-Additionally, commitments were made to one new partnership with an existing manager and one new partnership with a new manager, which were scheduled to begin their investment period during fiscal year 2019.
+Private Debt: Two new private debt funds with new managers began their investment period during fiscal year 2019, bringing the total number of active partnerships in private debt to 13 at the end of the fiscal year.
+These 13 partnerships are actively managed by 9 managers.
+Additionally, commitments were made to two new partnerships with new managers, which were scheduled to begin their investment period during fiscal year 2019.
 One partnership wound up operations upon reaching the end of its fund life during the fiscal year.

-Real Assets: Eight new real estate partnerships with existing managers began their investment period during fiscal year 2018, bringing the total number of active partnerships in real assets to 81.
-These 81 partnerships are actively managed by 35 managers.
-Additionally, commitments were made to six new partnerships, all with existing managers, which were scheduled to begin their investment period during fiscal year 2019.
+Real Assets: One new real estate partnership with a new manager and eight new partnerships with existing managers began their investment period during fiscal year 2019, bringing the total number of active partnerships in real assets to 90.
+These 90 partnerships are actively managed by 36 managers.
+Additionally, commitments were made to five new partnerships, all with existing managers, which were scheduled to begin their investment period during fiscal year 2020.
 The Trust also had investments in three actively-managed REIT funds at the end of the fiscal year.

-Cash: At the end of the fiscal year, the Trust had one cash account with its custodian bank.
+Cash: During fiscal year 2019, the Trust added one active manager account.
+At the end of the fiscal year, this asset class had one account with an active manager and one passive account with the Trust's custodian bank.

-d) Proxy Voting Policy
+D) Proxy Voting Policy